waigo/waigo/README.md

 $ npm install --save waigo@next
 ```

-[Documentation for v2](https://hiddentao.gitbooks.io/waigo-documentation/content/) is available, though it is still unfinished.
+[Documentation for v2](https://hiddentao.gitbooks.io/waigo-documentation/content/) is available, though it is still a work in progress.

 ## Development